• Skip to primary navigation

 • Be very careful when adding the hot water as the sugar may splutter and raise up.

-• Use a non-stick saucepan or an old saucepan.
+• Use a non-stick saucepan or preferably an old saucepan.
 DON'T use one of your fancy or brand new saucepans.

 • Store in the refrigerator for several months to over a year once chilled.